mzandvliet/RainworldModLoader/README.md

 Three big wins:

-- The game can load multiple mods at once. (providing they don't conflict, which requires some developer care)
+- The game can load multiple mods at once.
+(Providing they don't conflict, which requires some developer care.
+The modding API can't guarantee that any two mods go well together, but their developers can.)
 - You can write your code in visual studio, in C#, organize it into separate DLLs, have dependencies, use source control, and so on.
 - Mods and modding APIs don't need to redistribute copyrighted code in Assembly-CSharp, but can be locally applied as a patch to your game install with an easy to use patching program.
 The Hollow Knight modding community discusses this issue here: https://gist.github.com/thejoshwolfe/db369bebf6518227c830fffee12ddbec